 reached.
 Indeed, a U.S. court has

 Contributory infringment occurs when an individual, with actual

 knowledge, substantially assists another in violating copyright

-or without knowledge, recieves direct financial benefit from
+without knowledge, recieves direct financial benefit from another's

-another's copyright infringement and when he or she suprvises
+copyright infringement and when he or she suprvises or controls

 Hyperlinking to clearly infringing material may lead to liability.